 Mandrax is a synthetic drug that is created through the mixing of chemicals to produce the drug in a tablet form.
-Smoked with Dagga, it is still the drug of choice for the largest parts of the South African population.
+This addictive pill remains the drug of choice for the largest parts of the South African population.
 Mandrax, whose active ingredient is Methaqualone, was originally prescribed in the sixties and seventies as a sleeping aide, and came with additional medical benefits for high blood pressure and anxiety attacks.

-It was originally thought that this medication came with no harmful side effects, this however was proven incorrect, especially when mixed with alcohol or marijuana.
-Once mixed, these side effects became possibly life-threatening due to the severity of the psychological and physical dependency caused.
+It was originally thought that this medication came with no harmful side effects, this however was soon proven to be incorrect.
+The side effects became possibly life-threatening due to the severity of the psychological and physical dependency caused.
 Due to its misuse, Mandrax earned itself a ban in most parts of the world, inadvertently increasing production through clandestine laboratories throughout many developing nations, including South Africa and the Far East.

 Mandrax users carry with them the tell-tale signs of their addiction, the drug having a heinous and direct physical effect on a regular users’ physical features.
 Among the physical features, yellow teeth and scabbed or bleeding lips, blood shot eyes, rotten teeth, and a general gaunt appearance will plague users.
-Users suffer from drowsiness caused due to unnatural sleep patterns, making them a danger in the workplace.
+Mandrax users suffer from drowsiness caused due to unnatural sleep patterns, making them a danger when driving or in the workplace.
 A depressed appetite and swollen abdomen, as well as increase saliva production, are further signs of a frequent Mandrax user.

 Mandrax comes with a variety of unpleasant side effects due to its highly-addictive physical and psychological nature, leading users to depression along with some serious emotional problems.
-Headaches, drastic weight-loss and stomach cramps, coupled with insomnia, aggression, toxic psychosis, loss of muscle control, and possible epileptic episodes, are all real dangers that those who choose to use Mandrax are faced with.
+Headaches, drastic weight-loss and stomach cramps, coupled with insomnia, aggression, toxic psychosis, loss of muscle control, and possible epileptic episodes, are all real dangers for those who use Mandrax.